 So that's what we did.
 For months we've been working on this.
 And now it's finally here.

-We call it our Beginner Plan, but the truth is, if you have a small store that you've already started, our plan may still work for you.
+We call it our Starter Plan, but the truth is, if you have a small store that you've already started, our plan may still work for you.

-But for more details (and answers to your most common questions), you can check out the new Beginner Plan—a great option for your first WooCommerce store
+For more details (and answers to your most common questions), you can check out the new Starter Plan, starting at $19/month.

 Plugins and Themes that Come Bundled